 Lightsong tried not to think about his dreams.
 He tried not to think about the image of T’Telir in flames.
 Of people dying.
 Of the world, essentially, ending.

 He stood atop his palace, looking over the Court of the Gods.
-It had a flat section to the side, crafted like a balcony or an observation patio.
+His palace had a flat section to the side, crafted like a balcony or an observation patio.
 Wind blew his hair, and the sun was close to setting.
 Already, torches were arrayed on the lawns, providing light for various Gods and Goddesses who sought evening entertainment.

 It was so perfect.
 The palaces arrayed in a circle around the lawn, lit by torches and lanterns displaying the colors of their occupant.
 He could tell each color with exactness, and some of the lanterns were off.

-Only two of the places were dark; the buildings currently held no Gods.
+Some of the places were dark; the buildings currently held no Gods.

 What will happen if too many others Return before we kill ourselves before a petition? he thought idly.
 Would they build more palaces?
 As far as he knew, there had always been enough space.